 Step Six: The Rollout

-A small, simple org that anticipates just a few snags can be moved to the new interface as a complete unit.
+A small, simple org that anticipates just a few snags can be moved to the new user interface as a complete unit.
 However, if your org is large or complicated, a gradual rollout is almost always the best plan.
 Your Readiness report can help you identify which groups are ready so you can prioritize the group that’s the easiest to move first.

 Segmenting allows you to begin your move sooner, support smaller numbers of people with each shift, and focus on smaller lists of business and technical requirements at a time.
 Segmenting also allows you to learn as you go, working out kinks in the process.
-A roadmap and a calendar should guide this type of phased approach to a Lightning Experience rollout.
+A roadmap and a calendar should guide this type of phased approach to a Salesforce Lightning Experience rollout.
 Detail the order in which you want to move groups and have a go-live date for each.